katyukha/odoo-rpc-client/docs/source/intro.rst

 `openerp_proxy.ext.repr <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.ext.html#module-openerp_proxy.ext.repr>`_,
 so to use it, first, this extension should be enabled (just by importing extension).
-As a shortcut, there is `openerp_proxy.ext.all <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.ext.html#module-openerp_proxy.ext.all>`_ module, which imports default set of extensions including `openerp_proxy.ext.repr <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.ext.html#module-openerp_proxy.ext.repr>`_ extension.
+As a shortcut, there is `openerp_proxy.ext.all <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.ext.html#module-openerp_proxy.ext.all>`_ module, which imports default set of extensions, including `openerp_proxy.ext.repr <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.ext.html#module-openerp_proxy.ext.repr>`_ extension.
 To better suit for HTML capable notebook You would like to use IPython's version of *session* object and *openerp_proxy.ext.repr* extension.